Miaxos/sharded-thread/README.md

 without `io-uring`.

 The purpose of this library is to have a performant way to send data between thread when threads are following a `thread per core` architecture.
+Even if the aim is to be performant remember it's a core to core passing, (or thread to thread), which is really slow.

 Thanks to [Glommio](https://github.com/DataDog/glommio/) for the inspiration.